CrossFit Suspends Its Facebook, Instagram Accounts Over Privacy Concerns

 CrossFit has dropped its Facebook and Instagram accounts, with the fitness company saying it is concerned about privacy for the millions of users after the abrupt and unexplained deletion of one of its pages.

 The company announced late this week that Facebook had taken down its Banting7DayMealPlan user group, which had more than 1.65 million members.
-The company said that it defends the right of its trainers and athletes to practice CrossFit and build voluntary associations and businesses and speak freely about their ideas and practices regarding fitness, and that the action went against these principles.
+The company said that it defends the right of its trainers and athletes to practice CrossFit and build voluntary associations and businesses and speak freely about their ideas and practices regarding fitness and that the action went against these principles.

 The statement noted that the company and its social media pages had “long catalogued CrossFit’s tireless defense of its community against overreaching governments, malicious competitors, and corrupt academic organizations,” and that the actions by Facebook undermined these efforts.